- September 08

 Who is the Agile Delivery Lead (ADL)?
 What is the role in the project development process?
 Are the people in this position blind followers of Agile?
 What do they think about developers?
 Paulina Tomaszewska, one of our ADLs at Hicron Software House, tells us all about it.

-What are Agile Deliver Lead tasks in carrying out a software project?
+What are Agile Delivery Lead tasks in carrying out a software project?

 My role changes depending on the client’s needs and expectations.
 Have they set goals, do they know the Agile methodology?
 Or maybe they need a mentor and an agile coach.
 In one of my projects I am a typical Scrum Master.

-is not a body-leasing company.
-My position and ADL’s participation in each project is a guarantee for that.
+My position and ADL’s participation in each project is guarantee for smooth cooperation.
 Our people are not alone.
 We are the guardians of properly constructed rules of cooperation on both sides.
 We translate the developer language to the client one, and vice versa.

 How does Agile Delivery Lead cooperate with the rest of the team?